Vibhu-Agarwal/work/README.md

 ## Resources

-This is my first React project.
-I was only able to complete it because of these resources.

 * `[React]` [Build with React Interactive Tutorial](http://buildwithreact.com/tutorial)
 * `[React]` [Official React Docs](https://facebook.github.io/react/docs/hello-world.html)
 * `[React]` [List of tutorials for getting started with React](http://andrewhfarmer.com/getting-started-tutorials/)